richClubb/led-clock/README.md

 * Programmed in Rust
   * This is stage 2

-The idea is that this is could be a product that I could sell, either as a finished clock or as a kit
+The idea is that this is could be a product that I could sell, either as a finished clock or as a kit, but it's easy enough that it can be assembled by secondary school students.

 ## Demos